Johanx22x/fire-prevention-device/paper/03-ProblemAnalysis.md

 phenomena has increased due to the necessity of a brand-new solution.

-As stated previously in this document, wildfires int forestal zones have been tremendous hazards increased in amount and potency by climate change.
+As stated previously in this document, wildfires in forestal zones have been tremendous hazards increased in amount and potency by climate change.
 In order to dimish the effect that this natural disaster has in de areas of interest, various